grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/19 Javascript Compatibility Mode.md

 hideFromSidebar: true
 ---

-As of v0.26, k6 supports running test scripts with different ECMAScript compatibility modes using the `run --compatibility-mode` CLI option or `K6_COMPATIBILITY_MODE` environment variable.
+You can run test scripts with different ECMAScript compatibility modes with the `run --compatibility-mode` CLI option or `K6_COMPATIBILITY_MODE` environment variable.

 Currently two modes are available: